Companies Registry: Public Search Services

 With the restriction of Companies Ordinance, Limited Partnerships Ordinance, Registered Trustees Incorporation Ordinance and Miscellaneous Incorporation Ordinances, information should be disclosed to the public in certain extent.
 Information of company and records of licensed money lender can be searched at the Cyber Search Centre located in the office of Companies Registry.
 Some of the searching are not charged which include company name, document index, register of disqualification orders index and register of charges index.

 For charged document such as principal account, directors index search or obtaining certificate etc. The price of these documents varies from HKD$9 to HKD$500.

 Deregistration of a defunct solvent company

 “Notice of No Objection to a Company being Deregistered” should be first applied from the Commissioner of Inland Revenue.
 After the authority approved the application.
-A Form NDR1 from the Companies Registry and the approval notice must be summited with a fee of HKD$420 within 3 months from the approval.
+A Form NDR1 from the Companies Registry and the approval notice must be submitted with a fee of HKD$420 within 3 months from the approval.